HoltBosse/Alba/README.md

 Native PHP zip + 'fopen' PHP function availablity required for automatic updates.

 ## Installation
-1. Download .zip and extract / clone repo into working directory
+1. Download .zip and extract into working directory
 2. Rename htaccess.txt to .htaccess and copy .htaccess file to /admin
 3. In browser, go to /installation
 4. Follow instructions on screen